Building C++ SDL iOS App on Linux

-In this article I will describe the build process of C++ SDL iOS app on Linux, resign ipa file without a paid subscription to Apple Developer Program and installation on a clean device (iPad) via macOS without Jailbreak.
+In this note I will describe the procedure for building a C++ SDL application for iOS on Linux, signing an ipa archive without a paid Apple Developer subscription and installing it on a clean device (iPad) using macOS without Jailbreak.

 https://github.com/tpoechtrager/cctools-port

-Toolchain needs to be downloaded from the repository, follow instructions on the site of Godot Engine to complete the installation:
+The toolchain needs to be downloaded from the repository, then follow the instructions on the Godot Engine website to complete the installation:

 https://docs.godotengine.org/ru/latest/development/compiling/cross-compiling_for_ios_on_linux.html

-At this point you need to download Xcode dmg and copy ios sdk to build cctools-port.
-This stage is easier to pass on MacOS, simply copy of Xcode installed sdk necessary files.
-After successful build, the terminal will show a path to crosscompiler bin directory.
+At the moment, you need to download Xcode dmg and copy the sdk from there to build cctools-port.
+This step is easier to complete on macOS, it is enough to copy the necessary sdk files from the installed Xcode.
+After successful assembly, the terminal will contain the path to the cross-compiler toolchain.

-You can then proceed to the build of SDL applications for iOS.
-Open cmake and add the necessary changes for C ++ build code:
+Next, you can start building the SDL application for iOS.
+Open cmake and add the necessary changes to build the C++ code:

 SET(CMAKE_SYSTEM_NAME Darwin)